llxxbb/Nature/doc/EN/help/built-in.md

 In normal case, `Executor` needs to be implemented by developers.
 For some commonly used general functions, Nature make it as built-in to reduce the burden on developers.
 For `Executor` please refer to [Executor](executor.md) and [Relation](relation.md).

-As Nature's application field continues to discover, the built-in `Executor` will continue to be enriched and improved, so this document may be adjusted frequently.
+As Nature's application field continues to discover, the built-in `Executor` will continue to be enriched and improved, so this document may adjust frequently.

 Three types of `Executor` are defined in [Executor](executor.md): `converter`, `convert_before` and `convert_after`.
-The following content is organized according to these three interfaces.
+The following content organized according to these three interfaces.

 ## converter interface

 ### scatter

-**Function**: Split the upstream Instance into multiple downstream Instances.
-And use `Instance.para` to distinguish these downstream `Instance`s.
+**Function**: Split the upstream Instance into multiple downstream Instances, then use `Instance.para` to distinguish these downstream `Instance`s.

 **Upstream Instance requirements**: The `Instance.content` must be in the following json format, **Note**: If the data format does not meet the requirements, you can use `convert_before` to correct it.